videojs/generator-videojs-plugin/README.md

 #### `Do you need a Video.js language file setup for internationalized strings?`
 Respond "Y" to include base files for translation and inclusion with your packaged plugin.

-#### `Do you want to support Bower with special versioning handling?`
-Respond "Y" to set up your project with a `bower.json` file and, more importantly, will adjust the release process to create tags which include your `dist/` directory.

 #### `What should be done before you git push?`
 This prompt presents several options for automation via [ghooks][ghooks] before pushing to any Git remote.